 I started making this salad two summers ago after receiving my first order of Christmas lima beans from Rancho Gordo.
 I loosely followed a succotash recipe from the Rancho Gordo cookbook and added more vegetables, a big handful of mint, and a sherry vinaigrette.
-The heart of summer when the farmers markets are brimming with sweet corn, cherry tomatoes, and green beans is the perfect time to make this salad.
-It's a beauty with its rainbow of colors and travels well for a picnic or potluck.
+The perfect time to make this salad is in the heart of summer, when the farmer's markets are brimming with sweet corn, cherry tomatoes, and green beans.
+It's a beauty with its rainbow of colors and it travels well for a picnic or potluck.
 Aside from cooking the limas and blanching the green beans, it requires no stove or oven time -- just my type of dish for the dog days of summer. —EmilyC

-- ½ pound green beans (either haricot verts or romano work well) – trimmed and snapped in halves or thirds
+green beans (both haricot verts or Romano work well), trimmed and snapped in halves or thirds

-- Bring a large pot of water to a boil.
+Bring a large pot of water to a boil and prepare an ice bath in a large bowl.
 Add a generous amount of kosher salt, then the beans.
-Cook until tender but still slightly crisp in the middle, about 2 to 3 minutes for haricot verts and slightly longer for romano beans.
-Transfer to an ice bath to stop the cooking and lock in the color.
+Cook until tender but still slightly crisp in the middle (about 2 to 3 minutes for haricot verts and slightly longer for Romano beans).
+Transfer to the ice bath to stop the cooking and lock in the color.
 Drain and set aside.

-- Place vinegar in small bowl; gradually whisk in oil.
+Place vinegar in a small bowl, then gradually whisk in oil.

-- In a large bowl, combine green beans, Christmas limas, cherry tomatoes, corn, chives, mint, and ¾ cup goat cheese.
-Pour dressing over salad, a little at a time, tasting as you go along; toss to coat.
+In a large bowl, combine green beans, Christmas limas, cherry tomatoes, corn, chives, mint, and 3/4 cup goat cheese.
+Pour dressing over salad, a little at a time, tasting as you go.
+Toss to coat.
 Season with kosher salt and pepper.
-Garnish with remaining ¼ cup goat cheese.
+Garnish with remaining 1/4 cup goat cheese.
 Serve at room temperature, with lime wedges on the side.